thetestspecimen/linux-notes/tensorflow-gpu-setup-fish.md

 ## Final steps

 Everything is now set.
-However I would recommend 'rebooting' the conda environment to check everything works as intented:
+All that is left to do is to 'reboot' the conda environment to run the ```env_vars.fish``` file with the additional parameters for XLA_FLAGS:

 ```bash
 conda deactivate